Louisiana Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Louisiana.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Louisiana's elected officials:

-- Strengthen the existing statewide smokefree law to include bar and casino worker protections; and
+- Strengthen the existing statewide smokefree law to include bar and casino worker protections.

 There continues to be support within local municipalities for public health protections from secondhand smoke.
-The cities of New Iberia, Campti Town and Farmerville passed comprehensive smokefree air ordinances in 2022.
-Casino and bar workers in these communities are now protected from the dangers of secondhand smoke exposure.
-Approximately 30.39% of Louisiana residents are now fully protected by a comprehensive smokefree air ordinance.
+The towns of Winnfield and Gibson passed comprehensive smokefree air ordinances since our last State of Tobacco Control report.
+Bar workers in these communities are now protected from the dangers of secondhand smoke exposure.

-In 2023, the American Lung Association in Louisiana will join our tobacco control partners to educate state legislators about the health and economic benefits of strong tobacco control policies, including a comprehensive statewide smokefree air law.
+In 2026, the American Lung Association will join our tobacco control partners to educate state legislators about the health and economic benefits of strong tobacco control policies, including well-funded tobacco prevention and control programs.
 The Lung Association will also continue to work with partners in the Coalition for a Tobacco Free Louisiana to ensure successful passage and preservation of comprehensive local smokefree ordinances.

 Louisiana Facts |